app-generator/fastapi-soft-ui-dashboard/README.md

 <br />

 ## How to used in `Docker`

+> Development `Docker`

+- The docker-compose.yaml file is to be used for Development.
+- This particular docker-compose houses the `sqlite configuration`.
+- in the root folder, enter the following command (without the quotes):
+  - `$ docker-compose up --build`.

 > Production Docker
    - The default docker-compose.yaml file is to be used for production.
    - This particular docker-compose houses the `mysql configuration`.
    - in the root folder, enter the following command (without the quotes): `docker-compose up`.

-> Developerment Docker
-   - The docker-compose-dev.yaml file is to be used for Developerment.
-   - This particular docker-compose houses the `sqlite configuration`.
-   - in the root folder, enter the following command (without the quotes): `docker-compose -f docker-compose-dev.yaml`.

-@ToDo

 <br />

 ## The manual build

 > This application is composed of `3 basic parts` in the root folder.
    1. src store the codebase for the main application.
    2. alembic stores the database migration library.